Skip to Main Content

 • Syphilis, a sexually transmitted disease (STD)

-If there is a concern about your test results, we will contact you via certified mail and we may ask that you return in 8 weeks for repeat testing to confirm the results We will also advise you to see your physician.
+If there is a concern about your test results, we will contact you by certified mail and we may ask that you return in 8 weeks for repeat testing to confirm the results.
+We will also advise you to see your physician.

-Please note that donating blood is never a good way to get a free blood test.
+Blood donation should not be used as a way to get a free blood test.
 If you only want a blood test, please contact your physician.

 During the donation

-• Whole blood donation takes about 30 minutes.
+• A whole-blood donation takes about 30 minutes.

 After the donation